Smruti0603/Uneshance_2023/README.md

 ![1](https://github.com/Smruti0603/Uneshance_2023/assets/121166411/e382277b-2b70-45d6-b63d-b4073397acde)

+👀Attention mechanism :

-👀Attention mechanism :Attention can be interpreted as a means of biasing the allocation of available computational resources towards the most informative components of a signal.
+Attention can be interpreted as a means of biasing the allocation of available computational resources towards the most informative components of a signal.
 Atten- tion mechanisms have demonstrated their utility across many tasks including sequence learn- ing, localisation and understanding in images , image captioning and lip reading.
 In these applications, it can be incorporated as an operator following one or more layers representing higher-level abstractions for adaptation between modalities.
 In this paper we proposed apply- ing attention mechanism using SE block, which is an architectural unit designed to improve the representational power of a network by enabling it to perform dynamic channel-wise fea- ture recalibration.
 SE block [1] comprises a lightweight gating mechanism which focuses on enhancing the representational power of the network by modelling channel-wise relationships in a computationally efficient manner.

 We have integrated the SE Block in the network architecure of ESRGAN by replacing with a convolution layer after the up-sampling layer.SE block’s flexibility allows it to be applied directly on transformations beyond standard convolutions.
 The SE Block is shown in Figure 4